scottfreeland/UFOs/README.md

 Here are the five search fields which can be filled in by any user.
 If a field is not filled in, then my code filters without that criteria.

 ![Five Filters](Resources/five_filters.png)

+## Summary
+One drawback to this new design of the table is that there is no "reset" button for the search fields.
+Rather, the user's only way of clearing the search fields is to refresh the entire page.
+Though, in theory it takes the same amount of steps to do this, in practice, a "reset" button feels more useful and appropriate than expecting the user to refresh the entire webpage.
+In terms of future development of this webpage, I'd suggest we display a functioning "reset" button for the search fields.
+Furthermore, I believe having filters on the columns of the tables that users could interact with would allow for more vibrant ways of visualizing the UFO sighting data.
+For instance, a user could sort by state, to see which states seemingly have the most sightings.
+Connections could be more easily drawn among sightings if the table was sorted this way.
+If sorted by shape, also, then connections might be more easily made by users on this page by seeing a similarly shaped object described by multiple parties in multiple sightings.